UPPMAX/uppmax_intro_python/docs/faq.md

 ### Why are there so many prerequisites?

-Because the newletter was rushed :-)
+Because the newsletter was rushed :-)

 ### How can I check if I have registered?